HORACE A. WAHL JR.

 GENE F. GIULIANI

-Gene worked for over 40 years in the construction industry for James Julian Inc. and JJID Inc. He supervised highway, bridge, sewer and water projects in Delaware, Pennsylvania and Maryland.
+Gene worked for more than 40 years in the construction industry for James Julian Inc. and JJID Inc. He supervised highway, bridge, sewer and water projects in Delaware, Pennsylvania and Maryland.
 Gene retired in 2010 and now spends time with his grandchildren in all their sports activities, and working on wood projects at home.
 He is fascinated by the Wilmington & Western and all it can bring to the residents and visitors of Delaware.

 SCOTT A. TOLLEFSON